virtuoso-dev/urx/packages/docs/docs/README.md

  - Typescript-native;
  - Extensible

-µrx can be used as a standalone library, or as a state manager solution for React components.
+urx can be used as a standalone library, or as a state manager solution for React components.

 ## What's urx Suitable For?

-µrx is especially useful when a complex state management with input parameters which vary independently over time.
+urx is especially useful when a complex state management with input parameters which vary independently over time.
 The reactive programming model enforced by the library abstracts sync / async operations and the different inputs' change sequence.

 ## urx in 3 Minutes